rundeck/docs/docs/upgrading/upgrading-to-4.3.md

 # Rundeck 4.3 Upgrade Notes

 :::warning
-When upgrading from 4.1 to 4.2, some users reported keys and passwords created using encryption were lost.
+When upgrading from any previous version to 4.2, some users reported keys and passwords created using encryption were lost.
 Therefore, we strongly recommend backing up your data before upgrading from 4.2 to 4.3.
 Data created prior to version 4.2 should not be affected when upgrading to 4.3.
 :::

 ## Private keys and password encryption issue

-The release 4.3.0 fixes an issue that results in invalid credentials after upgrading from version 3.4.x to version 4.2.0.
+The release 4.3.0 fixes an issue that results in invalid credentials after upgrading from any previous version to 4.2.0.

 This issue is related to the key encryption method and causes keys already stored using previous versions to become invalid.